Masha Klinova: Biography

-Klinova was born in Soviet Union, but since 1992 moved to Israel.
+Klinova was born in Soviet Union, but in 1992 moved to Israel.
 She twice won Israeli Women's Chess Championships: in 1992 and in 2010.
 Also she twice won Women's World Chess Championship Zonal tournaments: in 1993, in Zagreb and in 1998, in Dresden (together with Ela Pitam).
 In 2000, Klinova participated in Women's World Chess Championship by knock-out system and in the first round lost to Qin Kanying.

 She is winner of many international chess tournaments, including the shared first place with Ilze Rubene in 1999, in Stockholm Scandics Hotels tournament, shared the first place in 2001, in Odessa, won in Simferopol, in 2003, won in Sevastopol, in 2005, but in 2008 won the second place in the tournament in Kherson.

 Klinova played for Israel in the Women's Chess Olympiads: